MicrosoftDocs/xamarin-docs/docs/tools/ci/teamcity.md

 - [**FAKE**](https://fsharp.github.io/FAKE/) – this is a DSL based in F# which makes it possible to utilize existing .NET libraries if necessary.

 Which scripting language is used depends on your preferences and requirements.
-The [TaskyPro-Calabash](https://github.com/xamarin/test-cloud-samples/tree/master/TaskyPro/TaskyPro-Calabash) example contains an example of using Rake as a [build script](https://github.com/xamarin/test-cloud-samples/blob/master/TaskyPro/TaskyPro-Calabash/Rakefile).

 > [!NOTE]
 > It is possible to use an XML based build system such as MSBuild or NAnt, but these lack the expressiveness and maintainability of a DSL that is dedicated to building software.